Emergency medicine: India

 India is an example of how family medicine can be a foundation for emergency medicine training.
 Many private hospitals and institutes have been providing emergency medicine training for doctors, nurses and paramedics since 1994, with certification programs varying from six months to three years.
 However, emergency medicine was only recognized as a separate specialty by the Medical Council of India in July 2009.

 Malaysia

 There are three universities (Universiti Sains Malaysia, Universiti Kebangsaan Malaysia, and Universiti Malaya) that offer master's degrees in emergency medicine – postgraduate training programs of four years in duration with clinical rotations, examinations and a dissertation.
 The first cohort of locally trained emergency physicians graduated in 2002.

 Saudi Arabia

 In Saudi Arabia, the Certification of Emergency Medicine takes the four-year Saudi Board of Emergency Medicine (SBEM), which the Saudi Council accredits for Health Specialties (SCFHS).
 It requires passing the two-part exam: first and final part (written and oral) to obtain the SBEM certificate, equivalent to a doctorate.

-Switzerland

-Emergency medicine is still not recognised as a fully-fledged specialty in a country that has only recently grasped the importance of having an organised acute medical specialty (during the COVID-19 outbreak).
-Many attempts to organize the specialty have resulted in a subspecialists training pathway, but to this day, internal medicine, anesthesiology and surgery are still vocally opposed to an emergency medicine specialist title.